marabian/chatgpt/README.md

 1. [ChatGPT Prompt Engineering for Developers](https://learn.deeplearning.ai/chatgpt-prompt-eng/lesson/1/introduction)
 2. [Building Systems with the ChatGPT API](https://learn.deeplearning.ai/chatgpt-building-system/lesson/1/introduction)

-Code updated to work with latest version of OpenAI API.
+Code updated to work with OpenAI API *version 1.6.1* and python *version 3.11.5*.

 To run these notebooks: